Automattic/wp-calypso/client/extensions/woocommerce/state/action-list/README.md

 ]
 ```

-Note that the action list should not contain copies of existing edit state objects.
+Note: Actions in the state list should not contain functions or anything not serializable,
-Instead, it is preferred to reference each object by ID.
+due to the fact that the action list is stored in state.

 ## Action List Lifecycle